MicrosoftDocs/customer-voice/fp-docs/create-branching-rule.md

 When you want to ask additional questions based on responses in a survey, create one or more branching rules for those responses.
 Branching rules make your surveys interactive and ensure that only the relevant questions are displayed to the responders.

 You can also choose to navigate to another question or survey, or even open a website based on the response to a question.
+If you have hidden a question from being displayed in a survey by using the **Visible** option, you can use the branching rule to display it as per the required response.
+For more information on setting the visibility of a question, see [Create a new survey](create-new-survey.md).

 For example, for the question **How likely is it that you would recommend us to a friend?**, you can create a branching rule to ask the reason if someone responds **Not likely**.